 Looking for a new addition to the flower garden?
 Try scabiosa, also known as pincushion flower.
-This easy-care plant works well nearly anywhere and its interesting flowers are a stunning sight to behold.
+This easy-care plant works well nearly anywhere, and its interesting flowers are a stunning sight to behold.
 They are especially attractive to butterflies.
 This plant is suitable for bed and border plantings or in containers.
-The long stems and flowering season also makes it ideal for use in cutting gardens.
+The long stems and flowering season also make it ideal for use in cutting gardens.

 What are Pincushion Flowers?

 The pincushion flower is part of the Scabiosa genus of flowering plants.
 Its common name derived from the flower's cushion-like center and pin-looking stamens, which resemble that of a pincushion.
 This attractive summer bloomer can be found in a variety of colors with blue, purple, and white being the most notable.
 Flowers may reach up to a foot or two (31-61 cm.) in height above the lush gray to blue-green foliage.
 In addition, there are both annual and perennial types of scabiosa: Annual pincushion (Scabiosa atropurpurea) - This type must be replanted each year, though in some areas they may reseed.
 Generally, the flowers of annual pincushion are somewhat smaller than their perennial counterparts and may include more color variety as well, ranging in shades of deep maroon, lavender-blue, rose, pink, and white.
 Perennial pincushion (Scabiosa caucasica) - Perennial scabiosa plants are most often found in shades of blue or white, though pink varieties are available as well.
 Flowers are also larger, up to 2 ½ to 3 inches (7-8 cm.) and will normally bloom from late spring/early summer until the first frost.
 Unlike the annual type, their foliage remains green year-round and will return each year.